datumorphism/datumorphism.github.io/content/wiki/machine-learning/self-supervised-learning/contrastive-context-instance.md

   - "cards/machine-learning/learning-theories/noise-contrastive-estimation.md"
 ---

+In contrastive methods, we can manipulate the data to create data entries and infer the changes using a model.
+These methods are models that "predict relative position"[^Liu2020].
+Common tricks are

+- shuffling image sections like jigsaw, and
+- rotate the image.

-To generate contrast, we can also use {{< c "cards/information/mutual-information.md" >}} as the objective.
+We can also adjust the model to discriminate the similarities and differences.
+For example, to generate contrast, we can also use {{< c "cards/information/mutual-information.md" >}} as the objective.
 Take two encoded space from the encoder, $g_1$ and $g_2$, we shall maximize the mutual information between the two representations if they are representing the same thing.

+## Deep InfoMax

 However, mutual information is hard to calculate.
 Models such as Deep InfoMax use {{< c "cards/machine-learning/learning-theories/noise-contrastive-estimation.md" "NCE" >}} instead[^Liu2020].
 For Deep InfoMax, the loss function is